docusign/code-examples-java/README.md

 Github repo: https://github.com/docusign/code-examples-java

-This GitHub repo includes code example for both the DocuSign eSignature REST API as well as the DocuSign Rooms API.
+This GitHub repo includes code example for the DocuSign eSignature REST API, for the DocuSign Rooms API and for the Click API.

 To use the Rooms API code examples, modify the **DS_API_NAME** setting at the end of the application.json file.
-Set the vlue to `ROOMS`.
+Set the value to `ROOMS`.
+To use the Click API code examples, modify the **DS_API_NAME** setting at the end of the application.json file.
+Set the value to `CLICK`.

 **Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).